All Episodes

 I'm a member.

-You can spend more if you want, but I I swear, folks, there are more things available at heritage.com, ask heritage.com or dot org, that than I see anywhere else.
+But I swear, folks, there are more things available at heritage.com, askheritage.com, or .org, than I see anywhere else.

 You need really high definition to see this.

-But what they've done here, they've got imagine the sun, and the sun represents the $3.69 trillion 2010 proposed budget of Barack Obama.
+But what they've done here, they've got, imagine the sun, and the sun represents the $3.69 trillion 2010 proposed budget of Barack Obama.

 And up at the top, a microscopic dot that is about the size of Pluto compared to our sun, representing Obama's requested budget cuts of yesterday.

-Now let me zero in here.
+Now, let me zero in here.

-Everything here is just smoke and mirrors, and even the drive-by's yesterday were all over this kind of peppering uh that clown Robert Gibbs uh about all this.
+And even the drive-bys yesterday were all over this, kind of peppering that clown, Robert Gibbs, about all this.

 We have the audio soundbites of that coming up.

-Uh lots of corruption uncovered on Capitol Hill, Diane Feinstein sending TARP, what was it, TARP money?
+Diane Feinstein sending TARP, what was it, TARP money?

-No, $25 billion in taxpayer money to a government agency that had just awarded Her husband's real estate firm a lucrative contract to sell foreclosed properties at compensation rates higher than the industry norms.
+No, $25 billion in taxpayer money to a government agency that had just awarded her husband's real estate firm a lucrative contract to sell foreclosed properties at compensation rates higher than the industry norms.

-Big expose today in the uh in the Washington Times.
+Big expose today in the Washington Times.

-Janet Napolitano, illegal, and this is also from Heritage, uh, illegal immigration is not a crime.
+Janet Napolitano, illegal, and this is also from Heritage.

 Sit tight.

-The merchant marine organizer is in New York living it up.
+Oh, and the Somali pirate, the merchant marine organizer is in New York living it up.

 The guy apparently loves New York.